NoahGX/Image-Processing-PCA/README.md

 - **Image Reconstruction**: Reconstructing images from the reduced dimensionality to visualize loss due to compression.

 ## Usage
-Run the cells sequentially from top to bottom in order to observe preprocessing, PCA, and the effects of dimensionality reduction.
+Run each cell sequentially to observe preprocessing, PCA, and the effects of dimensionality reduction.

 ## Prerequisites
 - Python 3.6 or above